Skip to main content

 12741-Shanks, Anthony

-Anthony L. Shanks, MD, MS
+Anthony L. Shanks, MD

-Professor of Clinical Obstetrics & Gynecology
+William H. & Sallie E. Coleman Professor of Clinical Obstetrics & Gynecology

 Anthony Shanks, MD, MS, has been practicing his specialty since 2010.
-He chose Maternal-Fetal Medicine because he feels the opportunity to care for women with complicated pregnancies is unlike any other.
+He chose maternal-fetal medicine because he feels the opportunity to care for women with complicated pregnancies is unlike any other.
 It presents unique challenges involving the care of two patients simultaneously as well as the opportunity for prenatal diagnosis and interventions to improve perinatal outcomes.